 As discussed in Section 5.1, Land Use, the CU-2-3 Zone permits a maximum density of 1 dwelling unit (DU) for each 1,000 square feet (SF) of lot area, while the Mid-City Communities Plan designates the site for commercial and mixed uses, and permits up to 43 DU per acre, with a mixed-use bonus.
 The site's General Plan designation is "Multiple Use."
 The site is also located within 0.5 miles of 10 transit stops (MTS Bus Routes 7, 10, 13, and 965; Rapid Routes 60 and 235).
 Under amendments to Government Code Section 65915 contained in Assembly Bill (AB) 1763, signed by Governor Newsome on October 9, 2019, affordable housing projects like the proposed 4th Corner Apartments Project are exempt from density limitations.
 Development of 75 DU on the project site, with the inclusion of the community meeting space, would meet the criteria of AB 1763 and would be considered consistent with the General Plan, the Mid-City Communities Plan, and the CUPD.
 Therefore, the project would not induce growth or otherwise add more units than allowed under current zoning with the affordable housing density bonus regulations.
-Operation of the project would be consistent with the SIP, air quality management plan, and RAQS.
+Operation of the project would provide housing for existing residents and is not expected to substantially increase the local population.
+The project would be consistent with the SIP, air quality management plan, and RAQS.
 Impacts related to this threshold would be less than significant.